 Read the Apache Wars sequence of events in the following article.

-Two good places to dine and overnight in Southeastern Arizona are:
+A couple of places to dine and overnight in Southeastern Arizona are:

 Places of Major Historical Importance In Southeastern Arizona include Ft.
 Huachuca, Ft.
 Bowie, Chiracahua Mountains, and Cochise StrongholdContinue reading